SomethingReallCool234/Internship-Assessment/README.md

 ## **AI Usage Disclosure**

 **AI Tools Used:** Assisted with drafting content, structuring the analysis, and generating initial code snippets.
-**Manual Validation:** All data cleaning, KPI computation, and results were manually validated to ensure accuracy and business relevance.
+**Manual Validation:** All data cleaning, KPI computation, and results were manually validated to ensure accuracy.
 **Data Understanding:** Column names and meanings were documented to avoid misinterpretation.